tblxio/tech-radar/docs/data/nginx/nginx.md

 # NGINX

-[NGINX](https://www.nginx.com) is a high‑performance and scalable web server, reverse proxy server, and web accelerator for combining the features of an HTTP load balancer, content cache, and more.
+<a href="https://www.nginx.com" target="_blank">NGINX</a> is a high‑performance and scalable web server, reverse proxy server, and web accelerator for combining the features of an HTTP load balancer, content cache, and more.